Updated: Mar 20

-As we celebrate being “lit” in April, let’s look at one of the k-dramas adapted from literature in its digital form, the web novel.
-Gooreumi Geurin Dalbit (2016), also known as Moonlight Drawn by Clouds or Love in the Moonlight, is a well-made coming-of-age fusion/sageuk (historical drama) that catapulted its first-time leads, Park Bo-gum and Kim Yoo-jung, into Baeksang-level popularity.
+As we celebrate being “lit” in April, let’s look at one of the k-dramas adapted from literature in its digital form, the web novel, specifically, Naver's Gooreumi Geurin Dalbit.
+Moonlight Drawn by Clouds (2016), also known as Love in the Moonlight, is a well-made coming-of-age romance sageuk (historical show).
+Its first-time leads, Park Bo-gum and Kim Yoo-jung, won the 53rd Baeksang Arts Awards Most Popular Actor and Actress, respectively.

 Forced by her mother to live as a man, Hong Sam-nom (Kim Yoo-Jung) scrapes a living as a street-smart love counselor and romance novelist.
 The mischievous Crown Prince, Lee Young (Park Bo-gum) roams the streets incognito, hunting for the writer of his sister's love letter.
 It turns out, Sam-nom does pen that letter, but it’s for one of her clients.
 Young, thinking that the love consultant herself is seducing his sister, confronts Sam-nom.
 The love guru tries to escape, but both fall into a pit.
 The Crown Prince helps the relationship counselor out but Sam-nom leaves him behind, promising to be Young’s “dog” (slave) when they meet again.